The Cultural Historic Museum Magdeburg

 Group as of 12 persons: 2 Euros per person

 Special Exhibitions may cost extra charge.

-At the beginning of the 20th century, the museum was planned and built by the Viennese architect Friedrich Ohmann.
-He designed the building in a Renaissance and Gothic style, through architectural elements he tried to imitate the glory and splendour of its time.
-The Cultural History Museum of Magdeburg opened in 1906.
+In the beginning of the 20th century, the museum was planned and built by the Viennese architect Friedrich Ohmann.
+He designed the building in a Renaissance and Gothic style, by using architectural elements he tried to imitate the glory and splendour of the time.
+The Cultural Historic Museum of Magdeburg opened in 1906.
 Originally the Museum was built as an art museum.
-The first director Theodor Volbehr (1862-1931) induced that art and craft collections, which were taken over from various societies, were exhibited in the centre of the museum to show of Magdeburg’s rich past.
+Various societies donated their art collections, which were further expanded by the first museum director Theodor Volbehr (1862-1931) who presented them for the first time.

 The eastern building was added in a second construction phase in 1912/1913.
-In World War II the museum was partially destroyed and suffered the nearly complete loss of its valuable exhibits.
-The reconstruction began in 1945/46 and for practical reasons the city of Magdeburg decided to add the exhibition of the Museum of Natural History to the former Museum of Cultural History.
+In World War II the museum was partially destroyed and suffered almost the complete loss of its valuable objects.
+The reconstruction began in 1945/46 and for practical reasons the city of Magdeburg decided to add the exhibition of the Museum of Natural History to the former Cultural Historic Museum.